 5 CONCLUSION

-In this paper, we proposed a URL address shifting technique to change randomly the URLs in a web page, and combining the identity binding technology to realize "one URL, one user".
-At the same time, we joined the URL whitelist based on this framework and performed a more sophisticated user access management to improve the defense capability of the system.
+In this paper, we proposed an active defense solution for Web Applications, which uses a URL address shifting technique to change randomly the URLs in a web page, and combining the identity binding technology to realize "one URL, one user".
+At the same time, we joined the URL whitelist based on this solution and performed a more sophisticated user access management to improve the defense capability of the system.
 We also implemented a prototype system on Nginx reverse proxy server, and carried out a series of tests with DVWA system to demonstrate the defense effect for web attacks.
 Compared to traditional defense technology, we consider that AURLS has the following advantages.

 (1) AURLS can reduce the injection points of the site, so that the attacker cannot predict the virtual URL on other terminals, thus increasing the difficulty of attack.